Lalduhoma

 Lalduhoma is the founder and president of Zoram Nationalist Party, a regional political party in Mizoram.
-His party joined the coalition party Zoram People's Movement, in which he was chosen as the first Chief Ministerial candidate in the 2018 Mizoram Legislative Assembly election.
-He was elected from Aizawl West I and Serchhip constituencies, and chose to represent Serchhip.
-While serving as leader of the opposition of the legislature, he was disqualified as Member of the Legislative Assembly on charge of breaching anti-defection law in 2020 to become the first case in state legislatures in India.
-He was re-elected from the same Serchhip constituency in a by-election in 2021.
+His party joined the coalition party Zoram People's Movement, and he was chosen as its first Chief Ministerial candidate in the 2018 Mizoram Legislative Assembly election.
+He was elected from Aizawl West I and Serchhip constituencies, and chose to represent Serchhip since 2018.

+While serving as leader of the legislature's opposition, he was disqualified as a Member of the Legislative Assembly on a charge of breaching the anti-defection law in 2020, becoming the first such case in India's state legislatures.
+He was re-elected via the same Serchhip constituency in a by-election in 2021.
+In the 2023 Mizoram Legislative Assembly election, the ZPM was elected in a landslide, defeating the ruling MNF.

 Early life

 Lalduhoma is the son of a farmer, Vaisanga (L) and his wife Kaichhingi at Tualpui village.
 He is the youngest of four siblings.
 He studied at Khawzawl elementary and middle schools, and completed matriculation from G.M.
 High School at Champhai.
 He was appointed in 1972 as Principal Assistant at the Chief Minister's Office by Ch.
 Chhunga, the first Chief Minister of Mizoram.
 While working, he enrolled for an evening course of bachelor's degree and graduated with distinction from Gauhati University.